A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Phenomenological Implications

 \section{Phenomenological Implications}

-It is worth pointing out here that to generate the model and study the spectrum we have implemented the model into \texttt{SARAH} \cite{sarah} and use the generated \texttt{SPHENO} \cite{spheno} file to analyse the spectrum and decay probabilities of the various particles of the model.

-We now look at the phenomenological implications of this model: the allowed parameters, experimental constraints and unique signals of this model which may be studied at the colliders.
-As has been discussed before almost all of the matrices are taken to be diagonal except $Y_{dL}$ and the neutrino left-handed Yukawa matrices.
+We now look at the phenomenological implications of this model, {\it viz.} the allowed parameters, experimental constraints and unique signals of this model which may be studied at the colliders.
+As has been discussed before, almost all of the matrices are taken to be diagonal except the $Y_{dL}$ and $Y_{\nu_L}$ matrices.
 These are necessarily off-diagonal in order to generate the CKM and PMNS mixing.
 Unlike SM where the Yukawa couplings can range from $10^{-6}$ to 1, this model requires a much smaller range of Yukawa couplings ranging from $10^{-3}$ to 1 for all the charged particles.
 In general we have chosen

 while the other elements in the $Y_{dL}$ matrix are of the order of $10^{-3}$.
 We further choose $Y_{dR}^{33}=0.023$ and $Y_{eL}^{33} =0.26$ so that the third generation heavy fermion masses are all of the order of a few TeV.
 With this kind of a Yukawa structure we can easily get the correct masses of all the fermions by choosing appropriate values of the heavy masses.
-The left-handed CKM matrix mixing elements are obtained entirely in the down sector similar to the SM, while the right-handed down quark mixings are very small due to the diagonal structure of the $Y_{dR}$ matrix.
-The vacuum values of the fields are taken to be
+The left-handed CKM matrix elements are obtained entirely in the down sector similar to the SM, while the right-handed down quark mixings are very small due to the diagonal structure of the $Y_{dR}$ matrix.
+The VEV's are taken to be